-The Excel MONTH function, returns an integer representing the month of the year (from 1 - 12) of a supplied date.
+The Excel MONTH function, returns an integer, representing the month (from 1 - 12) of a supplied date.

-The following example shows the month function used to extract the month from 3 different dates.
+Column B of the following spreadsheet shows the Excel Month function, used to extract the month from three different dates.

-Further examples of the Excel Month function can be found on the Microsoft Office website.
+For further examples of the Excel Month function, see the Microsoft Office website.

-This problem arises because the new cell or column is formatted as a 'date'.
+This problem is most likely to be because the new cell or column is formatted as a 'date'.
 In this case, it is only the formatting of the cell that is wrong, NOT the value returned by the function.